wongsean/t-shape/README.md

 }
 ```

-The third argument can receive a `Error | ErrorContructor`, the Error instance will be throw directly while the ErrorContructor will receive error message as first argument.
+The third argument can receive a `Error | ErrorContructor`, the Error instance will be threw directly while the ErrorContructor will receive error message as first argument.
 By default it's `TypeError` constructor.

 ## Roadmap